 Excavations have shown that only the foundations of buildings remain.
 Three buildings have been investigated so far:

 These buildings are grouped so as to form three sides of a rectangle.
 There are probably other buildings, yet to be identified.
-Pottery evidence shows occupation in the immediate area from the late I.A. through to the 4th century AD.
+Pottery evidence shows occupation in the immediate area from the late Iron Age through to the 4th century AD.